-In order to foster a long-term perspective in the decision-making and to ensure long-term achievement of goals, the board of directors may propose the general meeting to resolve on other types of long-term incentive programs.
+In order to foster a long-term perspective in the decision-making and to ensure long-term achievement of goals, the board of directors may propose that the general meeting adopt other types of long-term incentive programs.

-The board of directors uses long term incentives in order to ensure that senior executives within the group have a long-term interest in a stable value increase of the Haldex share.
+The board of directors uses long term incentives in order to ensure that members of management within the group have a long-term interest in a stable value increase of the Haldex share.
 By implementing an incentive program that is connected to the company’s profits and at the same time its increase in value, the long-term growth of the company is awarded and fostered.
-Further, long term incentive programs also aims at making the company a more attractive employer, which contributes to the company’s ability to retain key employees within the group as well as to recruit new key employees.
+Further, long term incentive programs also aim at making the company a more attractive employer, which contributes to the company’s ability to retain key employees within the group as well as to recruit new key employees.

-Potential remuneration in form of long-term incentive programs shall be in accordance with market practice on each relevant market.
+Any remuneration in the form of long-term incentive programs shall be in accordance with market practice on each relevant market.

-When entering into new pension agreements with senior executives who are entitled to pension, the pension shall be based on defined contribution plans.
-Senior executives who are employed in Sweden retire by the age of 65 and other senior executives in accordance with local regulations on pension.
+When entering into new pension agreements with members of management who are entitled to pension, the pension shall be based on defined contribution plans.
+Members of management who are employed in Sweden retire by the age of 65 and other members of management in accordance with local regulations on pension.
 As a main principle, pension premiums are based solely on fixed salary.
 Certain adjustments may occur in individual cases in accordance with local market practice.

 - April 26, 2017 | Press release The Swedish Securities Council has granted permission to extend the acceptance period on Knorr-Bremse’s offer for all shares in Haldex Haldex Board of Directors has endorsed Knorr-Bremse’s request for...